 Over the holidays, Nancy and I watched a virtual Christmas celebration.
 In it’s its introduction the host said “Canadian Heritage would like to acknowledge the territories and homeland of the First Nations, Inuit, and Métis, who were on this land long before Canada came to be.”
 If you’re Canadian, an opening like this isn’t a surprise.
 You will hear a territorial acknowledgement very frequently at the welcome of government meetings, concert and sports arenas, private events, award shows, and many other ceremonies.
 I’ve heard them many times before and they always make my eyes water.
 Once I even had the privilege to hear it in person at TedX Kanata by Perry Bellegarde, National Chief of the Assembly of First Nations, as he delivered it in Cree.
 Because most of our readers aren’t Canadian, we wanted to talk about what a territorial acknowledgement is and why it’s important.

-You might guess that these public statements are either mandated by the Canadian government (they aren’t).
+You might guess that these public statements are mandated by the Canadian government (they aren’t).
 Or maybe that they’re exclusively used by politically correct liberals.
-In Canada, use of these opening statements aren’t a political thing, and people from all political parties use them.
+In Canada, use of these opening statements isn’t a political thing, and people from all of Canada’s political parties include them.
 They are a small bit of respect and a noticeable nod towards reconciliation.
-The point of the territorial acknowledgement is to make all of us non-indigenous listeners spare a few moments to think about whose land we’re now occupying.
+The point of the territorial acknowledgement is to make all of us non-Indigenous listeners spare a few moments to think about whose land we’re now occupying.

 The territorial acknowledgement is a small olive branch that shows respect and a willingness to listen.